Patrick Smith (politician)

-Patrick Smith (17 July 1901 – 18 March 1982) was an Irish Fianna Fáil party politician, who served as a teachta dála (member of parliament) from 1923 until 1977, a tenure of 53 years, and the longest in the state.
+Patrick Smith (17 July 1901 – 18 March 1982) was an Irish Fianna Fáil politician, who served as a Teachta Dála (TD) from 1923 until 1977, a tenure of 53 years, and the longest in the state.
 He held a number of ministerial positions within the governments of Éamon de Valera and Seán Lemass.

 Early life

 Smith was born on 17 July 1901 in the town of Bailieborough, County Cavan, the eighth and youngest child of Terence Smith, a farmer, and Ellen Smith (née MacManus).

 He joined the Irish Republican Brotherhood (IRB), and he played a small role in the Easter Rising of 1916.
 By 1920, he was involved with the Irish Republican Army (IRA) and was one of its youngest commandants, at the age of 19.
 He was captured by British forces in 1921, along with Seán Moylan, who would go on to become a government colleague.
 He was interned, put on trial for treason but he was spared after a truce was called between the British Army and the IRA during the Irish War of Independence.

 After the signing of the Anglo-Irish Treaty, Smith sided with Éamon de Valera and the Anti-Treaty side during the Irish Civil War.
-Smith had felt that the Irish negotiators did not test the British delegation enough; this sentiment would last with him well into his political career, Smith being said to have shouted across the floor at Dáil Éireann (the Irish parliament), "They gave us stepping-stones, but they [state forces in 1922] would not walk on them" (a quote from Irish revolutionary leader Michael Collins).
+Smith had felt that the Irish negotiators did not test the British delegation enough; this sentiment would last with him well into his political career, Smith being said to have shouted across the floor of Dáil Éireann, "They gave us stepping-stones, but they [state forces in 1922] would not walk on them" (a quote from Irish revolutionary leader Michael Collins).

 Political career

-Smith entered Dáil Éireann in September 1923, as a Republican candidate.
+Smith entered the Dáil in September 1923, as a Republican candidate.
 In 1926, Éamon de Valera, the Leader of Anti-Treaty Sinn Fein party, approached Smith and persuaded him to join his newly-founded political party, Fianna Fáil.
-Fianna Fail abandoned the abstentionist policy of Anti-Treaty Sinn Fein and its elected members took their seats in Dáil Éireann.
+Fianna Fáil abandoned the abstentionist policy of Anti-Treaty Sinn Fein and its elected members took their seats in Dáil Éireann.
 De Valera and Smith had a strong personal and professional relationship; Smith had a strong loyalty for Fianna Fáil and by extension, de Valera, whom he often defended from allegations of totalitarian-style policies.
 Smith rebutted these criticisms, saying that he felt de Valera had always given a voice to members of the party.
 He worked as Parliamentary Secretary at the Department of the Taoiseach (Government Chief Whip).
 Smith identified this time during World War II as his most fulfilling period in Irish politics.